RobDBennett/RobDBennett.github.io/_posts/2020-05-25-build_1_Steam_Data.md

 ![Vis3](/assets/img/Vis3.JPG)

 Not the prettiest, I know, but it contains a lot of interesting, and at least to me, surprising data.
-I want to focus on two areas that this information jumped out at me for, and then I want to sum this up with some annidotal thoughts on it.
+I want to focus on two areas that jumped out at me, and then I want to sum this up with some annidotal thoughts on it.
 First, let's look at the hours people sunk into these titles.

 ![Vis1](/assets/img/Vis1.JPG)